 Another key need in the financial sector is languages that benefit from object-oriented paradigms with strong architectural patterns backed by a lot of guidance from the organizations around the languages.
 Top Languages: Scala, Java, and C# Agency, Media, Advertising, and Design With the overall design processes needed in creative work, languages that can prototype fast are in high demand.
 Top Languages: Java and C# Girls Who Code joins forces with Twitter, Google, eBay.
 It's no secret that there's a lack of women in the tech industry.

 But the former deputy public advocate of New York City, Reshma Saujani, wants to do something about it.
 Saujani launched a new initiative called Girls Who Code this month backed by tech heavyweights Twitter, eBay, Google, and General Electric.
 The program aims to encourage high school girls to study computer science and engineering.
 "Together with leading educators, engineers, and entrepreneurs, Girls Who Code has developed a new model for computer science education, pairing intensive instruction in robotics, web design, and mobile development with high-touch mentorship led by the industry's top female developers and entrepreneurs," the Girls Who Code Web site reads.

 According to Saujani, only 3.6 percent of Fortune 500 companies are women-led and less than 10 percent of venture capital-backed companies have female founders.
+Girls Who Code's first session begins this summer.
 Understanding Python Decorators in 12 Easy Steps!
 We Recommend These Resources.